walter-weinmann/b_trees/README.md

 ## MODULE SUMMARY ##

-B-trees: balanced search trees of order m in which each non-leaf node has up to m children.
+B-Trees: balanced search trees of order `m` in which each non-leaf node has up to `m` children.

 ## DESCRIPTION ##

-A B-tree is a self-balancing tree data structure that keeps data sorted and allows searches, sequential access, insertions, and deletions in logarithmic  time.
-The B-tree is a generalization of a binary search tree in that a node can have more than two children.
+A B-Tree is a self-balancing tree data structure that keeps data sorted and allows searches, sequential access, insertions, and deletions in logarithmic  time.
+The B-Tree is a generalization of a binary search tree in that a node can have more than two children.
 Unlike self-balancing binary search trees, the  B-tree is optimized for systems that read and write large blocks of data.

 This module considers two keys as different if and only if they do not compare equal (==).